Broccoliux/dragonfly/journal.md

 pahse 4 is a bit confusing, altough i have done this thing befre but it is locked in my subconscious memory, lol.

 <img width="915" height="594" alt="image" src="https://github.com/user-attachments/assets/3215bfb7-1bb4-4485-91ed-a4acc57a1470" />

+ohh dman man htere are websites where if need any refrance schematcs we have to upload 4-5 docs to get that, alsolute shit